veracity-engineering/SolutionPackage/docfx_project/articles/userManagement.md

 | *1* | *email* | *first name* | *last name* | *veracity id* | 1 | 1 | 0

 ### 4. Generate Swagger api documentation (Optional)
 > **_NOTE:_**  This step is optional.
 You can generate API docs in your own way.
 The following code has dependency on Nuget package - `Swashbuckle.AspNetCore`.
+Additionaly, you will get more explanation if you set `apidocs/DNVGL.Authorization.UserManagement.ApiControllers.xml`'s *Copy to Output Directory* as **Copy Always**.

 ```cs
     public class Startup